 Aim: To investigate and validate the potential target proteins for drug repurposing of newly FDA approved antibacterial drug.

-three possible novel scaffolds with good pharmacokinetic profile can be developed into both as renin inhibitors and for bacterial infections.
+Conclusion: In the future, lefamulin may assist in the development of the renin inhibitors, and also, three possible novel scaffolds with a good pharmacokinetic profile can be developed into renin inhibitors and for bacterial infections.